beetbox/beets/docs/plugins/filefilter.rst

 - **album_path** and **singleton_path**: You may specify different regular
   expressions used for imports of albums and singletons.
 This way, you can automatically skip singletons when importing albums if the names (and paths) of the files are distinguishable via a regex.
-The path regex defined here take precedence over the global ``path`` option.
+The regexes defined here take precedence over the global ``path`` option.

 Here's an example::